Learning Deterministic Finite-State Machines from the Prefixes of a Single String is NP-Complete: Preliminaries

-An \emph{acyclic DFA (ADFA)} is a variant of a DFA such that the state transition function can be partial and the state transition graph is acyclic.
+An \emph{acyclic DFA (ADFA)} is a variant of a DFA in which the state transition function can be partial and the state transition graph is acyclic.
 That is, there are no state $q$ and nonempty string $s \ne \varepsilon$ such that $\delta^*(q,s)=q$.